How to choose your first super fund

 COMPARE SUPER FUNDS NOW

-1. Before adding to your super, consider your financial circumstances, contribution caps that may apply, and tax issues.
-We recommend you consider seeking financial advice.
-2. Comparisons modelled by SuperRatings, commissioned by AustralianSuper.
-The outcome shows the average difference in ‘net benefit’, a measure of past investment returns after administration, investment fees and costs, transaction costs and taxes have been taken out.
-The results compare the AustralianSuper Balanced investment option and comparable balanced options, for historical periods to 30 June 2023.
+3. Comparisons modelled by SuperRatings, commissioned by AustralianSuper.
+The outcome shows the average difference in ‘net benefit’, a measure of past investment returns after administration fees and costs, investment fees and costs, transaction costs and taxes have been taken out.
+The results compare the AustralianSuper Balanced investment option and comparable balanced options, for historical periods to 30 June 2024.
 Insurance premiums and other fees and costs may also apply.
 Outcomes vary between individual funds.
 See Assumptions for more details.
 Investment returns aren’t guaranteed.
 Past performance is not a reliable indicator of future returns.
-Returns from equivalent options of the ARF and STA super funds are used in calculating return for periods that begin before 1 July 2006.

 Ready to join?